Some of you may know that I tend to keep a fairly extensive mixing template on hand when I’m mixing.

 For instance, I like a lot of different analog summing, tape saturation and channel strip processing in general.

-But if you end up adding too much at every level of the mix, you’ll end up with a lot of additional processing that’s not contributing to the mix.
+But if you end up with a lot of additional processing that’s not contributing to the mix.

 So instead of using the fancy channel strip, a tape emulation, an exciter and an analog summing strip, I threw it all away and started anew.

 This time the only “sweetening” I kept was the analog summing plug-in.
 With some EQ, compression and some effects, I ended up with a much cleaner vocal that blended better with the style of the song.